wallarm/product-documentation/docs/latest/installation/security-edge/deployment.md

 # Security Edge Inline <a href="../../../about-wallarm/subscription-plans/#security-edge"><img src="../../../images/security-edge-tag.svg" style="border: none;"></a>

-The **Wallarm Security Edge** service offers a streamlined way to deploy Wallarm nodes in a Wallarm‑hosted environment for real‑time, **inline** traffic analysis.
-Deployed and fully managed by Wallarm across geographically distributed locations, the service provides robust protection for your entire API landscape without the need for any onsite installation.
+The **Security Edge** platform provides a streamlined, managed service for deploying nodes across geographically distributed locations within a Wallarm-hosted environment.
+One of its key deployment options is **inline** deployment, offering real-time, robust protection for your entire API landscape without the need for any onsite installation.

 This is an ideal solution for securing APIs when you can redirect traffic from your hosts to Wallarm's edge nodes by modifying the CNAME records in your DNS settings.